 By digital technology we mean the use of computer and technology assisted strategies to support learning within schools.
 Approaches in this area vary widely, but generally involve:

 Studies consistently find that digital technology is associated with moderate learning gains: on average, an additional four months’ progress.
 However, there is considerable variation in impact.

-Evidence suggests that technology should be used to supplement other teaching, rather than replace more traditional approaches.
-It is unlikely that particular technologies bring about changes in learning directly, but different technology has the potential to enable changes in teaching and learning interactions, such as by providing more effective feedback for example, or enabling more helpful representations to be used or simply by motivating students to practise more.
+Evidence suggests that technology approaches should be used to supplement other teaching, rather than replace more traditional approaches.
+It is unlikely that particular technologies bring about changes in learning directly, but some have the potential to enable changes in teaching and learning interactions.
+For example, they can support teachers to provide more effective feedback or use more helpful representations, or they can motivate students to practise more.

-There is extensive evidence across age groups and for most areas of the curriculum which shows positive impact on learning.
-However, the variation in effects and the range of technologies available suggest that it is important to evaluate the impact on learning of any new approach.
+There is extensive evidence of positive effects across age groups and for most areas of the curriculum.
+However, the variation in impact and the range of technologies available suggest that it is always important to monitor the impact on learning of any new approach.

 New technology does not automatically lead to increased attainment.

 How will any new technology support learners to work harder, for longer, or more efficiently, to improve their learning?

 Learners’ motivation to use technology does not always translate into more effective learning, particularly if the use of the technology and the desired learning outcomes are not closely aligned.

 Teachers need support and time to use new technology effectively.
 This involves more than just learning how to use the hardware or software; training should also support teachers to understand how it can be used for learning.